Low Testosterone (Male Hypogonadism)

 Your Ochsner urologist may suggest one of the following testosterone delivery methods:

 Testosterone Injections: Giving yourself injections in the muscle at home is an effective and safe treatment method.
-A new medicine, testosterone undecanoate, is also available.
+Long-acting testosterone injections are also available.
 It can be injected less frequently but must be administered by a health care provider.

 Testosterone Patches: A patch containing testosterone is applied each night to your back, abdomen, upper arm or thigh (you rotate locations to avoid skin irritation).

 Testosterone Gels: Depending on the brand, you can either rub testosterone gel into your upper arm or shoulder, apply it under each armpit, or pump on your front and inner thigh.
 (Note: these gels require special care in making sure that the hormone is not accidentally transferred to another person)

 Gum and Cheek Testosterone Replacement: This treatment delivers testosterone through the natural depression above your top teeth.